BR-IDL/PaddleViT/image_classification/Shuffle_Transformer/README.md

 </p>

 ### Update
+- Update (2022-03-24): Code is refactored and bugs are fixed.
 - Update (2021-08-11): Model FLOPs and # params are uploaded.
 - Update (2021-08-11): Code is released and ported weights are uploaded.